MrKai77/Loop/README.md

 	<p><em>The elegant, mouse-oriented window manager</em></p>
 </div>

-Loop is a MacOS app made to help you manage your windows.
-Utilizing a radial menu when triggered, all you have to do is select a direction with your cursor then release the trigger key.
-It also contains a lot of customization options, so that you can personalize nearly everything to your likings, such as custom colors!
+Introducing Loop, the MacOS app that simplifies window management!
+Use a radial menu triggered by a key press to effortlessly choose your window direction with your cursor, and customize to your heart's content with personalized colors and settings.
+To show your support, make sure to fork and star this repository!

 <div align="center">
     <img src="resources/screenshots/Loop Demo.gif" width="100%">